Last Updated on May 23, 2023

 Over the years, the rock served as a prominent landmark to First Nations peoples, then to Mounted Police, surveyors, rumrunners, and settlers.
 Look closely and you will find names carved into the soft rock dating back well over 100 years.
 While the main formation beside the road is the most obvious, the sandstone covers a large area.
 Be sure to explore farther back and into the wooded areas to find other strange formations.

 From the Y-intersection at the rock formations, take the gravel road that heads east and soon crosses Hwy 39.
 Almost immediately after crossing the highway, watch for the turn-off on the north side to the Roche Percee Campgound, a basic but attractive campground near the meandering curves of the Souris River.
-Based on most recent information, the campground is open but has many restrictions in place due to Covid-19.
-See the Tourism Saskatchewan website for details and updates.

 The Eastern Souris River Valley